-- Definition of default codes depending on site / hardware, document type, author, patient... - Implementing options: - possibility of a list to choose from and how the list is constituted (out of all the possible value, out of the value acknowledged by patient...) - possibility to change default codes prior to publication - possibility to use different format depending on the confidentiality policy (only nondownloadable image, pdf, word...)
+- Definition of default codes depending on site / hardware, document type, author, patient... - Implementing options: - possibility of a list to choose from and how the list is constituted (out of all the possible value, out of the value acknowledged by patient...) - possibility to change default codes prior to publication possibility to use different format depending on the confidentiality policy (only non-